-A reader asks, “What is a pre-briefing?”
-A pre-briefing is a public relations process that involves speaking to a reporter about your news before you officially announce it.
-It’s sometimes called a “pre-announcement briefing.”
-To understand why it’s important, you have to get a sense of the overall flow of events that occurs between a company deciding it wants to make an announcement and actually getting press coverage of that announcement.
+A reader inquires, “What is a pre-briefing?”
+A pre-briefing is a public relations tactic where you talk to a reporter about your news before making an official announcement.
+It’s also known as a “pre-announcement briefing.”
+To grasp its significance, you need to understand the sequence of events that takes place from the moment a company decides to announce something to when it receives media coverage for that announcement.

-The act of writing a press release (AKA an “announcement”) and distributing it through a wire service such as BusinessWire is generally not an effective way of getting reporters to write articles about your news.
-If you’re already well-known and you have very interesting news, then the simple process of distributing a press release can get you picked up in the press.
-But that’s not most people.
-If you put a press release on the wire that said, “Sarah Palin Acquires Hydrogen Bomb,” reporters would be interested even if you didn’t reach out to them directly.
-That’s not you, I hope.
+Writing a press release (also known as an “announcement”) and sending it out through a wire service like BusinessWire usually isn’t an effective way to get reporters to cover your news.
+If you’re already famous and have really interesting news, then just sending out a press release might grab the media’s attention.
+But that’s not the case for most people.
+For instance, if you sent out a press release saying, “Sarah Palin Acquires Hydrogen Bomb,” reporters would take notice even without a direct approach.
+I hope that’s not you.

 Most of us need to work pretty hard at getting reporters to pay attention to our news.
 We need to brief reporters on our announcement to get them interested in covering it.
 We need to be able to answer their questions, either in person or on the phone.
 For major news, you might hold a press conference.
 However, as most of us understand, reporters are busy, so unless you’re the Rolling Stones announcing a new album, you won’t get reporters to come to you in person.
 You need to reach out to them personally, which is typically done today through email.